-Brain-teasing, wildly unpredictable animated feature -- that sometimes masquerades as traditional anime -- periodically shifts graphic gears to present a cacophony of varied abstract drawing styles.
+Brain-teasing, wildly unpredictable animated feature — that sometimes masquerades as traditional anime — periodically shifts graphic gears to present a cacophony of varied abstract drawing styles.
+Storyline, if one can so characterize the wigged-out happenings comprising Masaaki Yuasa’s Expressionistic reverie, revolves around a timid, unpublished manga writer, the big-bosomed girl he has loved since the sixth grade, her flat-chested older sister, marauding yakuzas and an old man who has lived in a whale for 30 years.
 With imaginative handling, this freewheeling juggernaut of a head-trip, its assorted visual treatments rendered in relative degrees of awkwardness and artfulness, could catch on with hip auds worldwide.

 A disorienting stream of unrelated images, some in black-and-white, some in color, some flatly drawn, others rounded and shaded, appear under the opening credits.
 As it turns out, these snatches belong to the collective unconscious of the major and minor characters in the film.

 Out-of-context flashbacks and flash-forwards were a staple of late-’60s New Wave filmmaking, but, save for some early Bakshi fare, animated features have rarely strayed from strictly linear through lines.
 Hence, Yuasa’s “Mind Game,” along with Oshii’s “Ghost in the Shell II,” impresses with its upfront temporal experimentation.

 Even after pic has tentatively settled into straightforward narrative, the most plot-bound moment can still signal abrupt reversals, serve as a springboard for an unexpected explosion of feeling, or trigger a memory flash.